What is a MiTM Attack?

 A MiTM attack (Man-in-the-Middle attack) is a serious cybersecurity threat in which attackers intercept and manipulate communication between two parties, often without detection.
 These attacks allow cybercriminals to eavesdrop on or alter messages, putting sensitive data at risk.

-How Does a MiTM Attack Works?
+How Does a MiTM Attack Work?

-Common MiTM Attack Techniques
+MiTM Attack Techniques

 A MiTM attack can occur through various channels, including Wi-Fi, email, web browsers, or any method of data transmission between parties.
 Common techniques used in MiTM attacks include: